Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 > **Warning** \
 > A visual group is predefined by a technician in the [visual configuration](#visual-group-layout-constraint).

 Each node in a visual group must have an additional visual group class representing that visual group.
-It can be identical to the hierarchical class.
+It can be (and usually) identical to the hierarchical class.

 > **Note** \
 > Hierarchical groups themselves can be interpreted as visual groups.
 In such a case, there is no need for a "pseudo-parent".